 On balance, future supply of domestic natural gas and petroleum will depend on a clear recognition - first by the federal government and more broadly by the nation as a whole - that these commodities provide a value as a domestic resource.
 It will require a clear recognition that the domestic industry has changed dramatically since the 1980s and will continue to change toward greater reliance on independent producers.
-And, it will require a clear commitment from the federal government that it is prepared to implement policies to allow domestic exploration.
+And, it will require a clear commitment from the federal government that it is prepared to implement policies to allow domestic exploration and production to access the capital, the resource base, the technology, and the human resources that are needed to meet the challenges confronting the country.